ShiGGie/NERdemo/README.md

 ####  Optional: Generating your own data

-This comes with all of the scripts used to generate my own data To do so, you require the NER system created from http://nlp.stanford.edu/software/CRF-NER.shtml
+This comes with all of the scripts used to generate my own data.
+To do so, you require the NER system created from http://nlp.stanford.edu/software/CRF-NER.shtml